-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 The key body in all of this is the World Trade Organisation and at the moment the UK is only a member via its membership of the EU.

-One bit of good news is that the UK will automatically become a member in its own right as soon as it leaves the EU.
+The UK will automatically become a member in its own right as soon as it leaves the EU.

-That matters because in the period when the UK is negotiating a new trade deal with the EU, and that could take years, trade would be conducted under WTO rules.

-At the moment, for non-food items, that implies an average tariff of about 2.3%
+The principle of non-discrimination means that WTO members must not treat any member less advantageously than any other.

+In practice, this should prevent the EU introducing tariffs on the UK which would discriminate against us, or the UK introducing similar tariffs on the EU.

-But suppose the EU were to impose a 10% tariff on UK car imports, for example.
-Well, then the UK could impose the same tariff on German and French cars.
+Non-food items imported into the EU currently have a tariff of about 2,3%.
+Cars have a 10% tariff - but if the EU were to impose a 10% tariff on UK car imports, then the UK could impose the same tariff on German and French cars.
+The two sides would want to avoid a tit-for-tat trade war.

-In theory, an economist would say that creates a situation where everyone has an incentive to sort out a better deal for their consumers.

-The snag is that these things take years, if not decades.
-They tend to be done on a country-by-country and sector-by-sector basis.
+They are hoping to strike a broad agreement on trading terms by March 2019 but the finer details could take years to sort out.
+The UK will also need to reach agreements with other nations around the world.

-So if Adrian is waiting to find out the implications for his business, then I'm afraid he's going to have to be patient.
+So if Adrian is waiting to find out the implications for his business, then he's going to have to be patient.

-What impact will leaving the European Union have on the UK's long term political influence in Europe, asks Peter Hoare.
+What impact will leaving have on the UK's long term political influence in Europe

-There are basically two views on what will happen in terms of clout when outside the EU.
+In reply to Peter - there are basically two views on what will happen in terms of clout when outside the EU.

 View one is that the UK projects power and influence in the world, working through organisations such as the EU and that on our own it'll be a much diminished force.